Djxxr/dupe-finder/README.md

 ---

-### **Building from Source**
+### **Building the Executable**

-To build the standalone `.exe` yourself, run the included build script.
-It will handle dependency checks and the PyInstaller compilation process automatically.
+To build the standalone `dupe-finder.exe` from the source code, simply run the included build script.
+This will create the executable inside the `/dist` folder.

 ```bash
 build.bat